Tapojit/HampHack_iOS_App/README.md

 # HampHack_iOS_App
 This is an iOS app dedicated to the event HampHack, a yearly hackathon event in Hampshire College.
 Backend database and authentication (For event organizers only) was implemented using *Firebase*.
-This app is available in App Store (currently has no support from developers).
+This app is available in App Store.
 Link: https://itunes.apple.com/us/app/hamp-hack-2017/id1222384071?ls=1&mt=8
+**[UPDATE]: This app on the App Store is disabled as of June 2017.**

 # View Controllers
 **Feeds-**